TRIQS/triqs/.github/ISSUE_TEMPLATE/bug.md

 ### Versions

+Please provide the version of the TRIQS library that you used.

 You can get this information from copy and pasting the output of
 ```bash
 python -c "from pytriqs.version import *; show_version(); show_git_hash();"
 ```
 from the command line.

-Please include the OS and what version of the OS you're running.
+Also, please include the OS you are running and its version.

-Further provide the output of the `cmake` and `make` command as well as the `CMakeCache.txt` file from the build directory using [gist](http://gist.github.com).

 ### Formatting

 Please use markdown in your issue message.
-In order to show code correctly formatted, use a line with three backticks \`\`\` before and after source code.
-For more markdown commands look at this useful [summary](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).
+A useful summary of commands can be found [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

 ### Additional Information